Turing degree spectra of differentially closed fields: Introduction

 Our convention in this article is that the zero polynomial has order $+\infty$.
 Thus, for every element $x$ in any differential field extension of $K$, the \emph{minimal differential polynomial} of $x$ over $K$ is defined (up to a nonzero scalar from $K$) as the differential polynomial $q$ in $K\{ Y\}$ of least rank for which $x$ is a zero (i.e., $q(x)=0$).
 In particular, the zero polynomial is considered to be the minimal differential polynomial of an element differentially transcendental over $K$ (such as $t$ in $\Q\la t\ra$ above); this is simply for notational convenience.

-The \emph{differential closure} $\Khat$ of a differential field $K$ is the prime model of the theory $\DCF0\cup\Delta(K)$, the union of the atomic diagram $\Delta(K)$ of $K$ with the (complete, decidable) theory \DCF0 of differentially closed fields of characteristic $0$.
-This theory was effectively axiomatized by Blum (see \cite{B68} or \cite{B77}): her axiom set for a differentially closed field $F$ includes the axioms for differential fields of characteristic $0$ and states that, for each pair $(p,q)$ of differential polynomials with arbitrary coefficients from $F$ and with $\ord{p}>\ord{q}$, the axiom that $F$ contains an element $x$ with $p(x)=0\neq q(x)$.
-(By our convention on ranks, $\ord{p}>\ord{q}$ ensures that $q$ is not the zero polynomial, but does allow $p$ to be an algebraic polynomial in $F[Y]$ if $q$ is a nonzero constant.
-Thus $F$ must be algebraically closed.)
+The \emph{differential closure} $\Khat$ of a differential field $K$ is the prime model of the theory $\DCF0\cup\Delta(K)$, the union of the atomic diagram $\Delta(K)$ of $K$ with the (complete) theory \DCF0.
+This theory was effectively axiomatized by Blum: her axioms for a differentially closed field $F$ include the axioms for differential fields of characteristic $0$ and state, for each pair $(p,q)$ of differential polynomials with arbitrary coefficients from $F$ and with $\ord{p}>\ord{q}$, that $F$ must contain an element $x$ with $p(x)=0\neq q(x)$.
+(By our convention on ranks, $\ord{p}>\ord{q}$ ensures that $q$ is not the zero polynomial.
+However, $q$ may equal $1$, and so $F$ must be algebraically closed.
+Notice here that, for all fields, model-theoretic algebraic closure implies field-theoretic algebraic closure.)
+Blum's proofs appear in \cite{B68,B77}, and a summary of all these results can be found in \cite{M06}.

+Abraham Robinson showed that \DCF0 has quantifier elimination.
+Blum's computable axiomatization makes \DCF0 decidable, hence makes the quantifier elimination effective, both of which are particularly important for work involving computable-model-theoretic questions about \DCF0.
+Every definable set in a computable model of \DCF0 must now be decidable, and, given the original defining formula of the set, we can effectively find an equivalent quantifier-free formula, thereby passing uniformly to the decision procedure for the set.
+(Of course, this applies only to finitary defining formulas, not to computable infinitary formulas.)